 Prospective students for the Bachelor of Music in Performance, Bachelor of Music Education, Bachelor of Arts in Music, and Music Minor programs must interview with a member of the conservatory faculty and audition in their performance area.
 Students who are interested in the music minor may elect to audition after they arrive on campus.
-Before an interview or audition is scheduled, students must submit the Music Profile Form.
+Before an interview or audition is scheduled, students must submit the Music Interest Form.

 Tips for a Successful Audition

 Auditions will include a performance on your primary instrument/voice and an evaluation of basic skills in written and aural theory and sight-singing.

 All applicants must: